Debt Consolidation Programs: How They Work and Best Options for 2026

 How do I find legitimate debt consolidation programs in 2026?

 Find legitimate programs by verifying nonprofit status through the NFCC or FCAA member directories, checking BBB ratings (look for A+ or A grades), confirming counselor certifications, and researching state licensing requirements.
 Avoid companies charging large upfront fees, making guaranteed promises, or using high-pressure tactics.
-Schedule free consultations with 2-3 accredited agencies to compare recommendations and fees before enrolling.
+Schedule free consultations with 2 to 3 accredited agencies to compare recommendations and fees before enrolling.
 The NFCC website (nfcc.org) provides a searchable directory of accredited agencies in your area.

 Compare Debt Consolidation Options in Ohio